himavarshithreddy/MongoSnap/Readme.md

 5. Upgrade to SnapX for higher limits and more features.

 ### Payments & Support
-- Payments are processed via PayU.
+- Payments are processed via CashFree.
 SnapX is activated after payment.
 - For support, email [support@mongosnap.live](mailto:support@mongosnap.live) or use the in-app forms.

 ---